 The Chief Executive Officer has the responsibility for implementing the strategy of the Board and managing the day-to-day business activities of the Company.
 The Company Secretary is responsible for ensuring that Board procedures are followed and applicable rules and regulations are complied with.

 The Board has established an Audit Committee, Corporate Governance Committee, Reserves Committee and Remuneration Committee with formally delegated duties and responsibilities.

-Mr. Majid Shafiq chairs the Audit Committee, Mr. David Knox chairs the Corporate Governance Committee, Mr. Richard Ames chairs the Reserves Committee and Remuneration Committee.
+Ms. Linda Beal chairs the Audit Committee and the Corporate Governance Committee.
+Mr. Neill Carson chairs the Reserves Committee and Mr. Richard Ames chairs the Remuneration Committee.